 In most circumstances, all team members come from the same school.
 However, multi-school teams - those made up of students from different schools - are permitted as long as all the schools have a current membership.
 If the schools contain the same division, multi-school teams may choose which school name they wish to use for registering; otherwise, teams must compete under the school name that houses the division that they are competing in.
 Multi-school teams may only compete at one regional tournament, even if multiple schools may be located in more than one region.
-Furthermore, each team is allowed one student that attends a different school without a membership, but who resides in the same general area.
+Furthermore, each team is allowed one student that attends a different school without a membership.
 However, the team members must agree and must have permission from principals from both schools involved.
-If a team member transfers to another school, he/she may remain on the team until the end of the competition year, provided both school administrations approve.
+If a team member transfers to another school administrations approve.